The Two-Color Ext Soergel Calculus: Introduction

 as a right $R$ module (although the results can be equivalently stated with the left $R-$module structure) (see \cref{maincohoiso}, \cref{maincohoisofin}).
 In particular the morphism space above will always be free as a right $R-$ module.
-When $m=2,3,4,6$ this is also a special case of \cite{WW11} which uses geometric methods that do not apply when $W_m$ is non-crystallographic. \\
+When $m=2,3,4,6$ this is also a special case of \cite{WW11} which uses geometric methods that do not apply when $W_m$ is non-crystallographic.
+In fact, we are able to obtain an explicit basis for $\ext^{\bullet, \bullet}_{R-\mathrm{Bim}}(R, B_w)$ where $B_w$ is an indecomposable Soergel Bimodule (see \cref{algextindecomp}). \\

 One thing to note is that throughout the algebraic portion of the paper, diagrammatics are already present, first as a visual aid to help explain the new relations, and then used in proofs of theorems which live in the algebraic category.
 This is allowed, however, as each time we are either using the equivalence $\mathscr{D}(\hf, W_{\infty / m}) \simeq \bsbim(\hf, W_{\infty / m})$ established in \cite{DC} or a previously established relation in $\bsbimext(\hf, W_{\infty/m})$ of which we had a diagrammatic interpretation of.
-When the expression for a relation in $\bsbimext(\hf, W_{\infty/m})$ is not too cumbersome, we will write it out explicitly, and accompany it with a diagrammatic description.\\
+When the expression for a relation in $\bsbimext(\hf, W_{\infty/m})$ is not too cumbersome, we will write it out explicitly, and accompany it with a diagrammatic description.

-\subsection{Applications}
+\subsubsection{Applications}

+\begin{enumerate}[(a)] \item Because Hochschild cohomology of a $R-$bimodule $M$ is defined to be $\mathrm{HH}^k(M):=\ext_{R-\mathrm{Bim}}^k(R, M)$ one can apply our results to compute triply graded link homology $\mathrm{HHH}(\beta_L)$ where $\beta_L$ is a braid on 3 strands by setting $\hf=\mathbb{C}^3 (\mathbb{C}^2)$ to be the permutation (geometric) realization of $S_3$.
+This yields a new technique for computing $\mathrm{HHH}$, and can be visualized schematically as follows: $\hhh^{A=k}$ is cohomology of the following chain complex An upshot of this technique is that it doesn't require $\hhh$ to be parity\footnote{Concentrated in only even or only odd $T-$degrees.} which is crucial for the method in \cite{EH19} used to compute $\hhh$ of positive torus links.
+Thus our technique allows for new computations of $\hhh$ not in the literature.
+For example in \cref{appendixhomfly}, we compute $\hhh$ of the negative torus link $T(3,-3)$. \\

+In \cite{L3deg} we go beyond 3 strands by computing $\hhh$ of any positive or negative braid on $n$ strands in certain $T-$degrees.
+Also, unlike in \cite{EH19} which can only compute $\hhh$ as a vector space, our method computes $\hhh$ as $R-$modules.
+This capability is vital in our computation of $\hhh(T(3,-3))$.
+See \cite[Problem 1.12, Section 1.1.2]{HM19} for more on the importance of computing $\hhh$ as an $R-$module.